Three Rivers community shows appreciation for firefighters battling KNP Complex

 TULARE COUNTY, Calif.
-(KGPE) – ‘Thank yous’ were around every corner lining the road up to the KNP Complex Wednesday.
+(KSEE) – ‘Thank yous’ were around every corner lining the road up to the KNP Complex Wednesday.

 Highway 198 through Three Rivers was filled with signs thanking firefighters and other first responders.